kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 ---
 layout: post
-title:  "How I Prepare for Talks"
+title:  "How to Prepare for Talks"
 date:   2015-11-01 22:09:00
 ---